Single-particle versus many-body phase coherence in an interacting Fermi gas: Abstract

 \section{Abstract}

-In quantum mechanics, each particle is described by a complex valued wave function characterized by amplitude and phase.
+In quantum mechanics, each particle is described by a complex valued wave-function characterized by amplitude and phase.
 When many particles interact each other, cooperative phenomena give rise to a quantum many-body state with a specific quantum coherence.
-What is the interplay between particle's phase coherence and many-body quantum coherence?
+What is the interplay between single-particle's phase coherence and many-body quantum coherence?
 Over the years, such question has been object of profound analysis in quantum physics.
-Here, we demonstrate how state of the art quantum technology allows to explore the question operatively.
-To this end, we study the time-dependent interference formed by releasing an interacting degenerate Fermi-gas from a specific matter-wave circuit in an effective magnetic field.
-Particle phase coherence, indicated by the first-order correlator, and many-body quantum coherence, indicated by the noise correlator, are displayed as distinct features of the interferogram.
-Particle phase coherence produces spiral interference of the Fermi orbitals at intermediate times.
-Many-body quantum coherence emerges at long times.
-The coupling between particles coherence and many-body coherence is reflected in a specific dependence of the interference pattern on the effective magnetic field.
+Here, we demonstrate how the time-dependent interference formed by releasing an interacting degenerate Fermi gas from a specific matter-wave circuit in an effective magnetic field can tell apart the two notions.
+Single-particle phase coherence, indicated by the first-order correlator, and many-body quantum coherence, indicated by the density-density correlator, are displayed as distinct features of the interferogram.
+Single particle phase coherence produces spiral interference of the Fermi orbitals at intermediate times.
+Many-body quantum coherence emerges as long times interference.
+The interplay between single-particle coherence and many-body coherence is reflected in a stepwise dependence of the interference pattern on the effective magnetic field.